Skip to main content

 What to do if denied, delayed, blocked, or waitlisted

 If the senior is already on Medicaid and the health plan denies, cuts, or delays a service, follow the plan appeal directions in the member handbook right away and keep every notice.
-Use the Hawaii Medicaid Ombudsman if the plan is not fixing the problem.
-You can also use the Med-QUEST grievance and appeal contact listed by the state at 808-692-8094.
+Use the Medicaid Ombudsman if the plan is not fixing the problem.
+You can also use the Med-QUEST member grievance and appeal contact listed by the state at 808-692-8094.

 Plan B and backup options

 If Hawaii has no quick paid-family path for your case, pivot fast.
-Ask the ADRC about respite, adult day care, home-delivered meals, homemaker help, transportation, and case management.
+Ask ADRC about respite, adult day care, home-delivered meals, homemaker help, transportation, and case management.
 If the senior is a veteran, ask the VA caregiver support team the same week.
 If the family will pay privately for a while, use a written caregiver agreement and keep careful time records.

 Local resources in Hawaii